-A student may be denied the opportunity to register or make a schedule adjustment, use university facilities or be issued an official transcript, statement of credits or diploma if the student is in default or is identified as being in default on any payment, has not submitted required documents, has not met Discipline Committee sanctions or is otherwise in default by virtue of fees or property owed to the university or any of its schools or divisions.
-Administrative holds may be placed on a student by units such as Academic Affairs, Admissions, Bookstore, Cashier, Einancial Aid, Housing, Library, Registrar or Security.
-DISCIPLINE
+A student may be denied the opportunity to register or make a schedule adjustment, use university facilities or be issued an official transcript, statement of credits or diploma if he or she has been identified as having significant academic defficiency, is in default or is identified as being in default on any payment, has not submitted required documents, has not met Discipline Committee sanctions or is otherwise in default by virtue of fees or property owed to the university or any of its schools or divisions.
+Administrative holds may be placed on a student by units such as the Provost Office, Admissions, Bookstore, Cashier, Financial Aid, Housing, Library, Registrar or Campus Police.